Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Polar divisor and reduction of Riccati foliations

 \subsection{Irregular singular points and Stokes matrices}

 For details on what follows, see \cite[Chapitre VI]{MartinetRamis1} or \cite[Section 5]{Frankpseudo}.
-In the normal form {\bf Irreg}, coefficients $b(x)$ and $c(x)$ can be choosen with arbitrary large vanishing order at $x=0$; in fact, these coefficients can be killed by formal (generally divergent) gauge transformation and we arrive at the formal normal form
+In the normal form {\bf Irreg}, coefficients $a,b,c$ can be killed by formal (generally divergent) gauge transformation and we arrive at the formal normal form (\ref{eq:FormalNormFormUnramified}):

 In the setting of $\mathfrak{sl}_2$-connections, this normal form writes